 If you like stories of the West, you’ve come to the right place.
 But we don’t just tell stories of the Old West.
 If a tale takes place west of Mississippi and has the spirit of the Old West in it—even if it involves pickups and highways instead of horses and dusty trails—this is where it belongs.
 In addition to fiction, we publish the best nonfiction about the West as well as poetry, interviews and…well, pretty much anything to do with the West.
 Are you getting the idea we like things western?
-Watch for our next Spring Summer issue, coming June 14, 2018!
+Watch for our next Autumn/Winter issue, coming in mid-December, 2018!

-Welcome to our Autumn/Winter, 2017 issue!
+Welcome to our Spring/Summer 2018 issue!
 Click on the cover to get started.

 Twice a year, we feature interviews with the movers-and-shakers in Western writing, columns by writers steeped in the form, and poetry and fiction from some of the best authors in the business.
 This issue, we’re celebrating western writing—a uniquely American art form—by honoring the life and legacy of our recently-departed co-founder, three time WWA Spur Award-winner Dusty Richards.

 As a young man, all Dusty ever wanted was a horse of his own, ranches to work on, rodeos to ride in, a strong woman by his side, and stacks of books by the likes of Zane Grey to occupy his creative mind.
 One day, he turned those stories in his head into novels, forever bestowing us with inspiring, heroic tales of the men and women who proudly occupy both the Old West and the new.
 His enduring spirit is evident in every word on our pages.